Dainik Jagran

-It was ranked 5th in the world and 1st in India by circulation in 2022.
-In 2019 Quarter 4, according to Indian Readership Survey, Dainik Jagran reported a total readership of 6.86 crore (68.6 million) and was the top publication.
+In terms of circulation, it was ranked 5th in the world in 2016 and 1st in India in 2022.
+In 2019 Quarter 4, according to Indian Readership Survey, Dainik Jagran reported a total readership of 68.6 million and was the top publication.
 It is owned by Jagran Prakashan Limited, a publishing house listed on the Bombay Stock Exchange and the National Stock Exchange of India.

 History

 Origins

-Dainik Jagran was established in Jhansi, a district town in United Provinces (later renamed Uttar Pradesh), by Puranchand Gupta and first published in 1942.
-Prior to this, Gupta was worked as the managing editor of a local magazine since 1939 and would frequently visit Bombay to secure advertisements to publish in the magazine, which gave him the required connections and confidence to start a daily newspaper.
-However, soon after its establishment, the newspaper suspended its publication during the Quit India Movement.
+Dainik Jagran was first established in Jhansi, a district town in the United Provinces (later Uttar Pradesh), by Puran Chandra Gupta in 1942.[6][7]
+Prior to this, Gupta had worked as the managing editor of a local magazine (1939–42), during which he often travelled to Bombay to secure advertising, gaining contacts in the publishing industry.
+Shortly after its launch, publication was suspended during the Quit India Movement of 1942.

 In 1946, Gupta decided that Dainik Jagran should be launched in the city of Lucknow, which was the capital of United Provinces.
 In preparation for the launch, he acquired a building on rent and sent machinery to be set up there but soon learned that the newspapers National Herald and Pioneer were in the midst of launching their first Hindi language editions Navjeevan and Swatantra Bharat in the same city.
 It prompted Gupta to quickly change his plans with the decision to launch the newspaper in Kanpur instead.
 The machinery was diverted to Kanpur, new premises rented out and the newspaper launched on 21 September 1947.

-Dainik Jagran reflecting the beliefs of its founder, took a right wing pro-Hindutva line from its inception.
+Dainik Jagran reflecting the beliefs of its founder, took a slightly right-wing line from its inception.

 Early history

-The newspaper faced with financial problems in the beginning and Gupta had to borrow from his family to keep it running.
-He took to cutting down on editorial costs by relying on syndicates which offered articles at cheaper rates and by getting free article submissions from political players and activists who were hungry for publicity.
-He was on constant visits to metropolitan cities to sell advertisement space on the newspaper, and hired reporters on a part-time basis during his visits for newsgathering in those cities.
-P. D. Gupta who was the younger brother of Puranchand launched two editions of the newspaper in Madhya Pradesh; the Rewa edition in 1953 and the Bhopal edition in 1956.
+The newspaper faced financial problems in the beginning and Gupta had to borrow from his family to keep it running.
+He cut down on editorial costs by relying on syndicates which offered articles at cheaper rates and by getting free article submissions from political players and activists who were hungry for publicity.
+He was constantly visiting metropolitan cities to sell advertisement space in the newspaper, and hired reporters on a part-time basis during his visits for newsgathering in those cities.
+P. D. Gupta who was the younger brother of Puran Chandra launched two editions of the newspaper in Madhya Pradesh in the 1950s; the Rewa edition in 1953 and the Bhopal edition in 1956.

 By the mid-1950s, Gupta had started making pitches for advertisements and advertising the Dainik Jagran itself.
 In the 1956 edition of The Indian Press Year Book, the newspaper was advertised as The Daily Jagran and claimed to have a circulation of 21,000 copies covering Uttar Pradesh and Vindhya Pradesh.
 Gupta registered the newspaper at the Registrar of Newspapers for India, joined the industry body Audit Bureau of Circulation and joined the publisher's club Indian and Eastern Newspaper Society (IENS) where he became an executive member by 1960.
 He also inducted his six sons into the newspaper's management while they were still in school.